 - Course Level and Subject: Ph.D. in Healthcare Management

 - Award: The winners will receive:

-- The award includes full tuition fees, a monthly stipend at DAAD rates and some contribution towards research costs.
-Please note that this is not a fully-funded position, as DAAD will only provide funding as stated in the in the Call for Scholarship Applications 2020 information sheet.
+- The award includes full tuition fees, a monthly stipend at DAAD rates, and some contribution towards research costs.
+Please note that this is not a fully-funded position, as DAAD will only provide funding as stated in the Call for Scholarship Applications 2020 information sheet.

 - The successful applicants will be registered at Strathmore University and supervised by renowned health systems researchers from Strathmore and KWTRP.
 They will also have access to generic skills training by IDEAL.

 - Nationality: Citizens of a country in Sub-Saharan Africa.

 - Number of Awards: Up to 5 scholarships available.

 The In-Country/In-Region Scholarship Programme supports studies in subject areas with strong relevance to national development.